Negative Equity RV Trade-In Calculator

 Can I avoid rolling negative equity into a new RV loan?

-Yes — you can pay off the difference out of pocket, wait until you've built equity, or make extra payments on your current loan to reduce the payoff amount before trading in.
+Yes.
+You can pay off the difference out of pocket, wait until you've built equity, or make extra payments on your current loan to reduce the payoff amount before trading in.

 Will a dealer cover my negative equity?